tailosoft/jhipster-primeng-blueprint/README.md

 This creates a new project under /tmp/primeng-blueprint-test we use it to run our tests:
 - `npm run test` for angular unit tests (running tests on the sample filder doesn't lint well du to eslint picking up the parent project config I suppose)
 - `npm run e2e` for e2e tests using an already server https://github.com/yelhouti/generator-jhipster-composite-key-server (this project supports composites keys and has the same entities...) (do nor forget to change the generated protractor.conf to use localhost:9000 instead of 8080)
+- `npm build` to make sure that AOT is still working (strict null checks in the HTML...)

 Using the samples project makes this code very well suites for test driven development.